vzachari/IronSmithQSM/README.md

 3. Fsleyes can now be accessed within the singularity container via the Ironsmith_fsleyes command.
 4. Minor bug fixes.
 5. Updates to README.md and README.pdf for clarity/readability.

+**NOTE for Siemens XA30 software users:**
+MEDI Toolbox (version 01/15/2020) does not support XA30 enhanced DICOMs.
+To fix this issue:
+1. DICOMs must be exported as "Interoperability" from the MRI scanner console.
+2. A single line of code needs to be changed in one of the MEDI Toolbox (version 01/15/2020) functions:
+ * In file `Read_DICOM.m` under `MEDI_toolbox/functions`
+Change line **50** from `case {'siemens','siemens healthcare gmbh'}` to `case {'siemens','siemens healthcare gmbh','siemens healthineers'}`

 **NOTE:**
 Due to the FreeSurfer update, the per-ROI QSM values are not identical between Ironsmith v1.0 and v1.2.